emreokcular/emreokcular.github.io/projects/kelimebot.md

 ]
 ```

-Collected words were paired with their types such as nouns, adjectives, proverbs and verbs.
+The first meaning is selected and collected words were paired with their types such as nouns, adjectives, proverbs and verbs.

 ```
 ab,isim